yujishimojo/CMSC495_HospitalManagementSystem/README.md

 2\.
 Move the CSV files to /var/lib/mysql-files/csv

 3\.
+Change the owner of CSV files to `mysql` user

+    $ sudo chown -R mysql:mysql /var/lib/mysql-files/csv

+4\.
 Insert test data from the CSV files into the database

 - `rooms` table